History & heritage

 In the end, gastronomy here appears as a natural extension of the overall experience: attentive without being heavy, refined without rigidity, rooted in place without limiting itself to a single register.
 Dining by the sea in the fullest sense, where one comes as much for the quality of flavour as for the rare feeling of eating within a landscape rather than merely beside it.

-That is where the property’s strength lies.
-Wellbeing is not presented as an abstract promise; it becomes a tangible consequence of place, service and chosen rhythm.
-For many travellers, that is precisely what distinguishes a simple seaside stay from a genuine contemporary retreat.
+This is where the strength of the establishment lies.
+Wellbeing is not an abstract promise here; it becomes a natural consequence of the location, the service, and the adopted rhythm.
+For many travellers, this distinction sets a simple beach holiday apart from a contemporary retreat.

 The Tangalle way of life